-When you have pain on the bottom of the buttock, especially when sitting and running, this could be indicative of ischial tuberosity pain.
-Sometimes a doctor will examine this area, find it to be tender to palpation, and give you a diagnosis of ischial bursitis.
-The RICE treatment of Rest, Ice, Compression, and Elevation will be given and sometimes an anti-inflammatory drug is prescribed.
+When a patient complains of pain on the bottom of the buttock, especially when sitting and running, this could be indicative of ischial tuberosity pain.
+When a doctor examines this area, sometimes, they will find it to be tender to palpation, and give you a diagnosis of ischial bursitis.
+The treatment of Rest, Ice, Compression, and Elevation will be suggested and sometimes an anti-inflammatory drug is prescribed.
 Cortisone injections may follow.
 A true bursitis is rare.

 Before a patient receives a buttock Steroid injection a consultation with a Prolotherapy doctor should be considered.
 Prolotherapy doctors know that the hamstring muscles and sacrotuberus ligaments attach to the ischial tuberosity, and all that Prolotherapy to the area can resolve the buttock pain.